KevinBrack/word-blocks/README.md

 I was pretty sure I had all the pieces I needed to solve this puzzle at this point.
 It took about 1 more hour to put all the peices together.

 I started by pseudocoding my `main` function.
 Then I used the permutation to get all possible shuffles of the blocks.
-I looped over each of those combinations and ran the odometer to get each possible combination of characters for that order.
+I looped over each of those combinations and ran the odometer to get each possible combination of character indices for that order.

 I was a stuck for a moment checking my generated strings against the dictionary.
 Then I realized the blocks were upper case and the dictionary was lowercase.
 Everything else fell into place after that.